Say Goodbye to Codling Moth Worms: How to Control Codling Moths Organically

 Nothing is more frustrating for gardeners and orchard enthusiasts than discovering codling moth damage.
 Biting into a ripe apple or pear only to find brown decay—or worse, a worm—is disheartening.
 Similarly, spending time shelling walnuts only to find frass (insect droppings) instead of a nut can feel like a battle lost.

-Luckily, there are effective organic solutions for codling moth control, and one of the most promising is the use of codling moth granulosis virus (CpGV).
+Luckily, there are effective organic solutions for codling moth control.
 In our video, Codling Moth—How to Keep the Worms Away Organically, Tricia demonstrates the various methods available to combat these pesky pests.
-Below, we’ll dive deeper into how CpGV works, why it’s a game-changer, and how to use it effectively to protect your fruit and nut harvests.
+Below, we’ll dive deeper into biological controls, monitoring strategies, and how to protect your fruit and nut harvests.

 How Does Codling Moth Granulosis Virus Work?

-For CpGV to work, the codling moth larvae must ingest the virus.
+For codling moth granulosis virus (CpGV) to work, the codling moth larvae must ingest the virus.
 Here’s how the process unfolds:

-1. Ingestion: Larvae feed on treated surfaces (leaves, fruit, or nuts) that have been sprayed with CYD-X.
+- Ingestion: Larvae feed on treated surfaces such as leaves, fruit, or nuts.

-4. Death and Spread: The larva eventually dies and breaks down, releasing billions of viral particles that can infect other codling moth larvae.
+- Death and Spread: The larva eventually dies and breaks down, releasing viral particles that can infect other codling moth larvae.

-This cycle makes CpGV extremely effective, even when used in low concentrations, because each infected larva can lead to further spread of the virus among the codling moth population.
+This cycle makes CpGV effective when properly timed, because each infected larva can contribute to reducing the overall codling moth population.

 Why Choose CpGV?